Skip to content

 Use opacity and transform for performance.
 Animating width, height, top, left, or margin triggers layout recalculation (reflow) on every frame — this is expensive.
 Animate transform and opacity instead — they run on the GPU and do not trigger reflow.

-For related CSS layout issues, see Fix: CSS Flexbox not working and Fix: CSS position sticky not working.
+For related CSS and animation issues, see Fix: CSS Flexbox not working, Fix: CSS position sticky not working, Fix: Framer Motion Not Working, and Fix: Playwright Not Working.

 F